Dmitriy-Eliseev/.txtML/README.md

 # .txtML
-Markup Language for .txt files
+Markup Language for .txt files with tag-based syntax